How to prepare for severe weather

 Have a plan for you and your family

 A part of severe weather safety is making sure to take care of the inside of your home.
 A bad storm can knock out power, disrupt phone service, or put roads out of commission.
 So, it’s a good idea to have an emergency kit ready.
 Your kit might include items like a supply of drinking water, nonperishable food, a first-aid kit, candles, and matches, and a flashlight.
-Learn how to create a home emergency kit, and if necessary, how to turn off home utilities in a home emergency.
+Learn how to create a home emergency kit.

 Another thing to plan for before severe weather is protecting valuable items.
 You’ll want to store important financial documents, treasured family photo albums or mementoes, or jewelry in waterproof containers to keep them safe.
 Doing an inventory of expensive items, including taking photos or videos, can also come in handy if you need to replace them if damaged.